echoprotocol/echowiki/technologies/x86-64-virtual-machine/README.md

   development environment familiar to the developer

 * compile and link smart contract into 64 bit ELF executable
-* run the resulted executable through the repackager utility program

-  provided along with the ECHO blockchain package
+* run the resulted executable through the repackager utility program provided along with the Echo blockchain package

-* upload the contract into ECHO blockchain
+* upload the contract into Echo blockchain
-* call smart contract with provided parameters and get the return result

-  stored in the ECHO
+* call smart contract with provided parameters and get the return result stored in the Echo

 These steps are covered in detail in the corresponding sections.